salsify/avromatic/README.md

 model.avro_message_value
 ```

-If a model has a Avro schema for a key, then the key can also be encoded
+If a model has an Avro schema for a key, then the key can also be encoded
 prefixed with a schema id.

 ```ruby